zachbutton/crystalize.js/README.md

 });
 ```

 Now, it's handled for us automatically.
-Notice that in addition to removing from our `map` call, it's not specified as a sort either.
+Notice that in addition to removing it from our `map` call, it's not specified as a sort either.
 When a timestamp key is specified, shards are automatically sorted by that key first, and then everything else after.

 ### Keep

-Remember that when we call `.take(N)`, we can pass in the value `N` which is the number of shards that are NOT collapsed into the base crystal?
-That's a mouthfull, so let's bring back our earlier diagram:
+Remember that when we call `.take(N)`, we can pass in the value `N` which is the number of shards that are NOT collapsed into the base crystal.
+That's a mouthful, so let's bring back our earlier diagram:

 ```
 ┌─┬───────────────┬───┬──────────────────┬────┬────────────────┬─┐